Kincardine to Culross – Fife Coastal Path

 Culross Palace

 Although I’d only been walking for around 4 miles, checking the map and my timings I found that bus schedules (an hourly bus to Dunfermline) and my requirement to be back in Edinburgh for early afternoon meant that an early lunch at the Biscuit Café in Culross would be the end of my walking for the day.
+You can also get lunch at the Red Lion.

 The Biscuit Cafe